AnmSri/Web-Application-Firewall/Readme.md

 # 🔒 Web Application Firewall – Test Inputs

-This file lists example malicious payloads to test the detection and blocking behavior of the Simple WAF.
+This table lists example malicious payloads to test the detection and blocking behavior of the Simple Web Application Firewall.

 ---